 The Center for Metabolism of Infectious Diseases

-Along with Dr. Rushika Perera, Dr. Belisle is the Co-Director of the newly established Center for Metabolism of Infectious Diseases (C4MInD).
-C4MInD brings together the expertise of over 15 CSU research laboratories to enable development of new treatments, preventions and diagnostics for infectious diseases by resolving host-vector-pathogen-environment interactions at a metabolic level.view project
+Along with Dr. Rushika Perera, Dr. Belisle is the co-director of the Center for Metabolism of Infectious Diseases.
+The center brings together the expertise of over 15 CSU research laboratories to enable development of new treatments, preventions, and diagnostics for infectious diseases by resolving host-vector-pathogen-environment interactions at a metabolic level.view project

 Fitzgerald BL, Graham B, Delorey MJ, Pegalajar-Jurado A, Islam MN, Wormser GP, Aucott JN, Rebman AW, Soloski MJ, Belisle JT, Molins CR.